Last Updated on

-Strawberry rhubarb pie with a crunchy and delicious almond streusel or crumble, the perfect pie recipe to celebrate spring.
+Rhubarb crumble tart with strawberries and almond streusel, the perfect recipe to celebrate spring.

 Rhubarb is for me one of the best seasonal produce there is and every spring I try to make the most of it.
-Either something sweet like this Strawberry Rhubarb Pie with Almond Streusel or something savory like the Chicken with Rhubarb Sauce or lots of preserves like the Tangy and Aromatic Rhubarb Strawberry Jam or the rhubarb butter I’ve just made today.
+Either something sweet like this rhubarb strawberry tart with crumble topping, something savory like the Rhubarb Chicken or lots of preserves like the Canned Rhubarb or the Rhubarb Butter I’ve just made today.

 Picking and cleaning rhubarb

-Growing rhubarb it poses no difficulties, provided you live in the proper climatic area.
+- Growing rhubarb poses no difficulties, provided you live in the proper climatic area.
 Just plant it and wait for it to grow.
 And it will grow, a lot, it might even get a bit too much in a few years.
-That’s the reason I didn’t plant any, although I love it so much and although its being so low-maintenance that even I would not manage to kill it.

-So, back to cleaning the rhubarb.
-First of all, discard the leaves.
+- So, back to cleaning the rhubarb.
+First of all, discard the leaves, they are poisonous!

-Remove the lower end of the stalk as well, it is thicker than the rest, whitish and rather slimy.
-That, of course, if you pick the rhubarb in your or somebody’s garden, supermarket rhubarb is already trimmed.
+- Remove the lower end of the stalk as well, it is thicker than the rest, whitish and rather slimy.
+That, of course, if you pick the rhubarb in a garden, supermarket rhubarb is already trimmed.

 - 400 g/ 14 oz/ 4 cups chopped rhubarb

 - 50 g/ 1.7 oz/ ¼ cup granulated sugar

 - 300 g/ 10.6 oz/ 2 ½ cups all-purpose flour